Noun groups and nominalisation

 Teaching about noun groups

 Teachers need to familiarise themselves with the metalanguage of ‘language conventions’ in English grammar.
 It is essential that teachers know this grammar and can explain it to students.
-The metalanguage of the noun group will always include a noun or pronoun, the noun group can include adjectives and determiners such as articles (a/an, the, some), demonstratives (pointing words: this, that, these, those) and possessives (my, your, his etc.).
+The metalanguage of the noun group will always include a noun or pronoun, the noun group can include adjectives and determiners such as articles (a/an, the, some), demonstratives (pointing words: this, that, these, those) and possessives (my, your, his, her, their).

 Although there are countless activities, worksheets, grammar books that teachers can use to teach aspect of grammar and language conventions, the important thing to remember is context.
 Students will retain information when it is presented to them in meaningful ways and when it is most relevant or useful.
 Stand-alone ‘grammar’ worksheets are likely to be ineffective if they are not linked to the real content of the classroom